halo91cs/Upwork_Data_Scraping_Project/README.md

 <p>Scrape_DOH folder contains the exported data from DOH website along with the code for getting practitioners' profiles links and appends those links to the exported data.</p>

 <p>Data_Cleaning folder contains some json files which has all information about practitioners in a specific specialty.
 Currently we have info for Endicronology, Internal Medicine, Otolaryngology, Pulmonology, and Urology specialists.
-Code basically extracts relevant information that we need from raw Json files and stores them in a csv files for each specialty. .csv files are the output files of the code.</p>
+Code basically extracts relevant information that we need from raw Json files and stores them in a csv files for each specialty.
+Finally, .csv files in final_csv_files folder are the output files of the code.</p>